kootenpv/sysdm/README.md

 ### Usage

-    sudo sysdm create myfile.py # creates and enables a new service file sysdm view myfile.py        # tails the service logs and allows interaction sysdm ls                    # see the known services created by sysdm
+    sysdm create myfile.py      # creates, starts and enables a new service file sysdm ls                    # see the known services created by sysdm sysdm delete                # see the known services and select to delete

 ### Features